 One of the first questions users have is about the need to click on “Refresh All” to update the data.
 Users can simply right-click on the datasets and refresh Forecast or History independently.
 There are many other refresh options here that you can choose to add and those are defined in the following technote: Refresh Query Data in Excel

 How do I Customize or Integrate this into my Workbooks?

 The Weather Workbook is a fully yours to edit and copy as you need.
 This is a service we provide to our customers to use as a weather data download tool, query builder or as a starting point for a custom workbook designed for specific users.
-Most users will start by keeping all sheets from the Weather Workbook and simply copying or adding their own sheets that can refer to the weather data being fetched.
+To edit the query for this Weather Workbook navigate in Excel to Data/Queries&Connections which will open its sidebar view: